 Action undertaken on the finance provisions in Part 2 of the Wales Act 2014.

 2nd Supplementary Budget 2015-16 »

 The 2nd Supplementary Budget proposes changes to the 1st Supplementary Budget for 2015-16 published 23 June 2015.Learn more »

 - Statistics & Research

-In the past, the level of support provided to police authorities was a straight split between Police Grant and Standard Spending Assessments.
+In the past, the level of support provided to police forces was a straight split between Police Grant and Standard Spending Assessments.
 In recent years, England has operated a scheme of floors and ceilings (minimum and maximum increases).
-Under these arrangements, the Home Office has provided the balance of funding required for increases for police authorities in Wales to reach the floor if required.
+Under these arrangements, the Home Office has provided the balance of funding required for increases for police forces in Wales to reach the floor if required.

-The following pages set out the funding that has been provided through the annual settlement for police authorities in Wales since 2008-09.
+The following pages set out the funding that has been provided through the annual settlement for police forces in Wales since 2011-12.